paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-038-distribution-and-marketing-of-agricultural-products.md

 **(b) Eligibility** The Secretary shall make grants under this section to at least one national entity, the mission of which is consistent with the purpose of the grant program.

-**(c) Funding** Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section $1,500,000 for fiscal year 2014, to remain available until expended.
+**(c) Funding** Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section $2,000,000 for fiscal year 2019, to remain available until expended.

+### Statutory Notes

+#### Amendments
+Subsec. (c).
+Pub.
+L. 115–334 substituted “$2,000,000 for fiscal year 2019” for “$1,500,000 for fiscal year 2014”.

 <a id="section-1627b"></a>